vidhi-chugh/vidhi-am/index.md

 ### Blue Yonder
 * **Staff Data Scientist (Aug.
 2018 - Aug.
 2021)**
-    * Built an order lateness assistant tool that identifies the most probable issue in the supply chain for planer to act upon
+    * Built an order lateness assistant tool that identifies the most probable issue in the supply chain for planner to act upon
 	* Probabilistic Graphical Models: Designed a query engine for inference generation and anomaly detection
 	* Received the Outstanding Innovation of the year award.
 	* Deep Q learning: Designed DQN and DQFD RL agent that optimizes the supply chain traversal

 ### Yatra
 * **Senior Data Scientist (Sep.
 17 – Aug.
 18)**
-	* Led a team of 6 consisting of data scientists, engineers and rsesearchers.
+	* Led a team of 6, consisting of data scientists, engineers and researchers.
 Designed multi-variate LSTM model to forecast the performance of top traffic campaigns.
 Deployment strategy involved rigorous AB testing by careful examination of control groups campaigns and evaluation of effect size.
 	* Designed a dynamic bidding enabled DQN agent across multiple dimensions

 ### PwC